308-61-195 << 308-61-197 >> 308-61-203

 (iii) A scrap processor, as defined by RCW 46.79.010(2);

-(i) An RTTO's process is considered complete when the vehicle is moved to a licensed vehicle wrecker or scrap processor for disposal.
+(i) An RTTO's process is considered complete when the vehicle is moved to a licensed vehicle wrecker, scrap processor, or authorized disposal site for disposal.
 A written record of delivery to a licensed dismantler or authorized disposal site will also be required with the abandoned recreational vehicle application.
 A copy of that report shall be maintained in the RTTO's vehicle transaction file.

 (ii) A vehicle wrecker, scrap processor, or scrap metal business's process is considered complete when the vehicle has been dismantled and/or destroyed in a way that no major component remains useable as the original vehicle.
 It shall be included on the wrecker monthly report as a destroyed vehicle and a certificate of fact (available on the department's website) stating that the vehicle has been properly and completely destroyed in such manner as to not be usable as a vehicle, again.

-(e) The RTTO, vehicle wrecker, scrap processor, or scrap metal business must submit their request for reimbursement by the end of the subsequent month following the activity.
+(g) The RTTO, vehicle wrecker, scrap processor, or scrap metal business must submit their request for reimbursement within 60 days of the activity.

 (2) What is the review process?